sky-cake/Ritual/README.md

 ## What's special about this particular archiver?

 - Ritual is **under 500 lines of code**.
 For reference, NeoFuuka has 2,600 lines of Python code (including whitespace).
-Meantwhile, Hayden has over 11,400 lines of C# code (NOT including nearly 3,000 lines of whitespace).
+Meanwhile, Hayden has over 11,400 lines of C# code (NOT including nearly 3,000 lines of whitespace).

 - The requests library is Ritual's only dependency.